makhomed/nginx-cloudflare/README.md

 real_ip_header CF-Connecting-IP;
 ```

-More comprex configuration, when multiple CDN / DDoS protection services are used:
+More complex configuration, when multiple CDN / DDoS protection services are used:

 ```
 include /etc/nginx/include/cloudflare_set_realip_from.conf;